ViktorJp/vpnmgr/README.md

 # asusmerlin-nvpnmgr
 Automatically update VPN client connection to recommended NordVPN server on Asus Merlin router firmware.
-Tested on RT-AC68U running v384.16 from https://www.asuswrt-merlin.net/download
+Tested on RT-AC68U running v384.16 from [here](https://www.asuswrt-merlin.net/download)

 ## Prerequisites

-a NordVPN account is required to establish a connection.
+A NordVPN account is required to establish a connection.

-an Asus router running v384.15 or later of the Merlin firmware.
+An Asus router running v384.15 or later of the Merlin firmware.

 The JFFS partition needs to be enabled.

-a VPN connection with the string "nordvpn" needs to exist in 1 of the 5 VPN client configurations on the router for the script to successfully run (install possible as long as the above prerequisites are in place).
+A VPN connection with the string "nordvpn" needs to exist in 1 of the 5 VPN client configurations on the router for the script to successfully run (install possible as long as the above prerequisites are in place).
 Configure this initially using the information from NordVPN about configuring the connection.
 Future executions of the script will also use the required naming convention.

 ## Installation (Script)
 To install the required files, run the following command on the Asus router running Merlin firmware: